-The Philippines became an independent nation in 1946 after periods of Spanish and U.S. jurisdiction.
-Influence from the Spanish colonization of the 17th to 19th century can be felt throughout the country and reflections from United States' rule in the early 20th century continue today in nuanced forms.
-These periods of influence, combined with a firm Filipino identity, manifest in the modern details of cuisine, language, and everyday life.
+The Philippines became an independent nation in 1946 after periods under Spanish and U.S. jurisdiction.
+Influence from the Spanish colonization of the 17th to 19th centuries can be felt throughout the country and reflections from United States' rule in the early 20th century continue today in nuanced forms.
+These periods of influence, combined with a firm Filipino identity, manifest in the modern details of cuisine, language and everyday life.
 As such, the Philippines has adopted a unique perspective with both Eastern and Western elements.

-Nearly 175 languages and dialects can be heard across the country’s diverse lands.
+Nearly 175 languages and dialects can be heard across the country’s diverse landscape.
 However, the primary languages used in the Philippines remain English and Filipino, including eight major Filipino dialects.
-Nearly 90% of the Filipino population identifies as Catholic, but religions such as Islam and Hindu have continued to grow in recent years.
+Nearly 90% of the Filipino population identifies as Catholic, but religions such as Islam and Hinduism have continued to grow in recent years.

 Learn more about being a YES Abroad student in the Philippines:

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each is carefully screened by AFS staff and volunteers.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
-Hosting communities exist through the presence of a strong support network, with a local volunteer, staff member, or “liaison,” available to each student hosted in the community.
+Hosting communities exist through the presence of a strong support network, with a local volunteer, staff member, or “liaison,” available to each student.

 For more information, visit the CIA World Factbook.